Professional Learning & Development

 -

-Content is always adapted to the audience, whether working with educators, foster care and child welfare systems, nonprofit staff, libraries, or faith-based organizations.
+Content is always adapted to the audience, whether working with educators, system-facing youth, nonprofit staff, libraries, or faith-based organizations.

 -

-I bring experience working across diverse settings and with professionals supporting youth who are often underserved or navigating complex systems, including LGBTQ+ youth, youth living with mental illness, and youth experiencing foster care.
+I bring experience working across diverse settings and with professionals supporting youth who are often underserved or navigating complex systems, including LGBTQ+ youth, youth living with mental illness, undocumented youth, and youth experiencing homelessness or foster care.